kubernetes-client/python/kubernetes/docs/V1EnvFromSource.md

 # V1EnvFromSource

-EnvFromSource represents the source of a set of ConfigMaps
+EnvFromSource represents the source of a set of ConfigMaps or Secrets.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------